Setting up your account in Google Ads isn’t a simple process, unfortunately.

 This process helps to get the most out of your ads.
 But obviously, it requires a bit more work.

 To write your ads, you will notice a bunch of different factors in the anatomy of a Google ad:

 - Final URL: the destination that searchers will land on when clicking your ads.
 Otherwise known as a landing page.

 - Headline 1: First headline space

 - Display Path: 15 characters to customize what your URL looks like to searchers

 - Description: 80 characters to describe your offer

 The trick here is knowing what to include.

-One of the best templates for writing dozens of AdWords ads in just a few minutes is keeping it simple.
+One of the best templates for writing dozens of Google ads in just a few minutes is keeping it simple.